Harish-Chandra bimodules over rational Cherednik algebras: Introduction

-An $H_c\text{-}H_{c'}$-bimodule $V$ is said to be Harish-Chandra (HC, for short) if it is finitely generated and the adjoint action of every element from $\CC[\hh]^W$ or $\CC[\hh^*]^W$ is locally nilpotent, \cite[Definition 3.2]{BEG}.
-Just as an analogous construction in the Lie algebra case, HC bimodules form a full abelian subcategory of the category of $H_{c}\text{-}H_{c'}$-bimodules, and the tensor product induces a functor $V \otimes_{H_{c'}} \bullet : \cO_{c'} \rightarrow \cO_{c}$.
-Recently, these functors have been used to construct derived equivalences between categories $\cO$ for different parameters $c, c'$, \cite[Theorem 4.1]{lo2}. \\
+An $H_c\text{-}H_{c'}$-bimodule $B$ is said to be \emph{Harish-Chandra} (HC, for short) if it is finitely generated and the adjoint action of every element from $\CC[\hh]^W$ or $\CC[\hh^*]^W$ is locally nilpotent, \cite[Definition 3.2]{BEG}.
+Just as in the Lie algebra case, HC bimodules form a full Serre subcategory of the category of $H_{c}\text{-}H_{c'}$-bimodules, and the tensor product with a HC $H_{c}\text{-}H_{c'}$-bimodule $B$ induces a functor $B \otimes_{H_{c'}} \bullet : \cO_{c'} \rightarrow \cO_{c}$.
+Recently, these functors have been used to construct derived equivalences between categories $\cO$ for different parameters $c, c'$, see Subsection 5.4 in \cite{losev_derived}.